Praveen-BE/Tasty-Server/README.md

 - we can take aproximately 25 x 8 = 200 restaurant name in this api by pages.

-- but only one restuaran menu i have restaurant menu is very big
+- but only one restuaran menu i have restaurant menu file is very big use that thing for all of your file Why Not.

 i use [https://minify-js.com/](https://minify-js.com/) to minify the object file and put .prettireignore for that file